Lab Alumni

 Arianna continues to work with us on questions about the historical demography of amphibians in western North America and on conservation genomics of the long-toed salamander.

-Currently: Currator of Herpetology at the Virginia Museum of Natural History.
+Where they went after leaving the lab: Currator of Herpetology at the Virginia Museum of Natural History.

 Thesis: Effects of the Kenow wildfire on grizzly and black bear activity in Waterton Lakes National Park

-Currently: Consultant I Scientist, Environmental Resources Management
+Where they went after leaving the lab: Consultant I Scientist, Environmental Resources Management

 Thesis: Effects of the Kenow wildfire on amphibian populations in Waterton Lakes National Park